DefiantLabs/defiant-website/content/portfolio/_index.md

 page_header_bg: "images/bg/section-bg5.jpg"
 ---

-## Let’s Check Some Works
+## Check out our projects

-We have the best experts to elevate your business to the next level, try is and you will see!
-We have the best experts to elevate your
+We primarly contribute to the cosmos eco system.
+We are building tooling and automations to promote decentralization.
+Additionaly we are build the Sycamore Tax app, to track all Cosmos activity for US Taxes.